 The solar wind is the continual dynamical outflow of plasma from the Sun into interplanetary space.
 It plays a fundamental role in physical processes occurring throughout the Solar System and is the main driver of the terrestrial impacts of space weather \citep{Pulkkinen2007LRSP}.
 The solar wind is also the only astrophysical system that can be accessed \textit{in situ}, and as such, it serves as a unique and gigantic plasma laboratory in which scientists can investigate a variety of phenomena of relevance to astrophysics and plasma physics \citep[e.g.,][]{bruno2013LRSP,gurnett2017PlasmaPhys_book}.

-The basic physical concepts of the solar wind have been known since its theoretical prediction by \cite{parker1958apj} and subsequent \textit{in-situ} observation in the 1960s \citep[for a historical review, see, e.g.,][]{obridko2017SoSyR}.
+The basic physical concepts governing the solar wind have been known since the theoretical considerations of \cite{parker1958apj} and subsequent \textit{in-situ} observations in the 1960s \citep[for a historical review, see, e.g.,][]{obridko2017SoSyR}.
 Later studies have acknowledged the rich complexity of its structure and dynamics \citep[e.g.,][]{Verscharen2019LRSP}.
 Of particular note are questions relating to the heating and acceleration of the corona and the solar wind \citep[e.g.,]{leer1982ssr,klimchuk2006SoPh}, and the transport of hazardous solar energetic particles (SEPs) and cosmic rays (CRs) through the heliosphere \citep[e.g.,][]{Engelbrecht2022SSR}.

 In recent decades, the study of waves and turbulence in the heliosphere has emerged as a major focus within the broader effort to address the above questions \citep{matthaeus2011SSR}.
-The turbulent cascade \citep[e.g.,][]{pope2000book} provides an effective mechanism to account for non-adiabatic heating in weakly-collisional space plasmas \citep{Kiyani2015RSPTA,matthaeus2020ApJ}, and it is generally acknowledged that fast wind from coronal holes requires sustained acceleration over an extended region which can be provided by propagating Alfv\'en-wave-like fluctuations \citep[e.g.,][]{DePontieu2007Sci,Cranmer2009LRSP_coronal_holes,Rivera2024Sci,Usmanov2025ApJ}.
-Interplanetary turbulence can also account for the observed diffusive scattering of SEPs to distant heliolongitudes \citep[e.g.,][]{laitinen2016AA,chhiber2021ApJ_flrw} and directly induce geomagnetic activity \citep[e.g.,][]{Borovsky2003JGRA,DAmicis2007GRL}, both effects of immediate interest to space weather forecasting operations \citep{bothmer2007SpaceWeather}.
+The turbulent cascade \citep[e.g.,][]{pope2000book} provides an effective mechanism to account for non-adiabatic heating in weakly-collisional space plasmas \citep[][]{Kiyani2015RSPTA,matthaeus2020ApJ}, and it is generally acknowledged that fast wind from coronal holes requires sustained acceleration over an extended region which can be provided by propagating Alfv\'en-wave-like fluctuations \citep[e.g.,][]{DePontieu2007Sci,Cranmer2009LRSP_coronal_holes,Rivera2024Sci,Usmanov2025ApJ}.
+Interplanetary turbulence can also account for the observed diffusive scattering of SEPs to distant heliolongitudes \cite[e.g.,][]{laitinen2016AA,chhiber2021ApJ_flrw} and directly induce geomagnetic activity \cite[e.g.,][]{Borovsky2003JGRA,DAmicis2007GRL}, both effects of immediate interest to space weather forecasting operations \citep{bothmer2007SpaceWeather}.